-We have payment arrangements with reseller partners particularly related to our proprietary web site traffic sources or small business marketing products including our local leads platform, such as AT&T, SuperMedia Inc., Yellowbook USA Inc., The Cobalt Group, and Yellow Media Inc., whereby we receive payment between 30 and 60 days following the delivery of services.
-For the three months ended and as of March 31, 2012 amounts from these partners totaled 42% of revenue and \$13.8 million in accounts receivable, respectively.
+We have payment arrangements with reseller partners particularly related to our proprietary web site traffic sources or our small business marketing products, such as YP, SuperMedia Inc., Yellowbook USA Inc., The Cobalt Group, and Yellow Media, Inc., whereby we receive payment between 30 and 60 days following the delivery of services.
+For the six months ended and as of June 30, 2012 amounts from these partners totaled 43% of revenue and \$12.3 million in accounts receivable, respectively.
 Based on the timing of payments, we generally have this level of amounts in outstanding accounts receivable at any given time from these partners.
 There can be no assurances that these partners or other advertisers will not experience further financial difficulty, curtail operations, reduce or eliminate spend budgets, delay payments or otherwise forfeit balances owed.
-Our arrangement with AT&T relates to a business area that AT&T recently announced they are selling a majority stake in to a private equity third party.
-It is possible the divestiture of this business unit may result in changes to our relationship and arrangement with AT&T, including changes that may result in a significant reduction in the paid account fees and agency fees that we receive from AT&T. There can be no assurance that our business with them in the future will continue at or near current levels.
-Net accounts receivable balances outstanding at March 31, 2012 from AT&T totaled \$9.9 million.
+Net accounts receivable balances outstanding at June 30, 2012 from YP totaled \$8.9 million.

-Cash provided by investing activities for the three months ended March 31, 2012 of approximately \$1.2 million was primarily attributable to net purchases for property and equipment of \$750,000 which were more than offset by proceeds from the sales of intangible assets and an intangible asset deposit totaling approximately \$2.0 million.
-Cash provided by investing activities for the three months ended March 31, 2011 of approximately \$931,000 was primarily attributable to net purchases for property and equipment of \$950,000 which were more than offset by proceeds from the sales of intangible assets of approximately \$1.9 million.
+Cash provided by investing activities for the six months ended June 30, 2012 of approximately \$3.2 million was primarily attributable to purchases for property and equipment of \$1.5 million which were partially offset by proceeds from the sales of intangible assets of approximately \$4.7 million.
+Cash used in investing activities for the six months ended June 30, 2011 of approximately \$13.2 million was primarily attributable to the cash paid at closing of \$15.8 million related to the April 2011 Jingle acquisition, and purchases for property and equipment of \$2.0 million which were partially offset by proceeds from the sales of intangible assets of approximately \$4.7 million.